 I called my mom to talk to her about something else that's going on, and I suddenly hear loud voices in the background, and she said, "Oh no, I gotta go help.
 Bye!" and hung up the phone.
 I stared at the blank screen, stunned.
 I texted my mother, asking what was going on, and she simply replied, "The surgeon is here."
 After that, nothing.

-About half an hour later, my mother called me and said that Amy has an extremely high WBC count of about 18,000 (white blood cell count, for the people who aren't doctor's kids like I am), and they were admitting her into the hospital overnight for testing.
+About half an hour later, my mother called me and said that Amy has an extremely high WBC count of about 18,000 (white blood cell count), and they were admitting her into the hospital overnight for testing.
 A high WBC count is indicative of either an infection of some sort or appendicitis.